 Southern Leopard Frog

-Pickeral Frog, Lithobates palustris and the Southern Leopard Frog, Lithobates palustris, look very much a like.
+Pickeral Frog, Lithobates palustris and the Southern Leopard Frog, Lithobates sphenocephalus look very much a like.
 The Pickeral Frog has more square shaped spots on its back while the Southern Leopard frog has more circular ones.

 Wood Frog, Lithobates sylvaticus, is a very easy to identify because of their mask around their face.